ThePrez/Manzan/docs/install.md

 ## An Important Note on CCSID's

 Manzan has support for all CCSIDs on IBM i.
 What this means is that when you decide to watch a message queue, the CCSID of that queue can be anything.
-Most of the time this is fine, but there are a few caveats to keep in mind:
+Most of the time this is fine, but you should keep in mind the following:

-1. If the CCSID of the message queue you want to watch is `65535`, Manzan will assume the source is encoded using the **TGTCCSID** of the Manzan handler.
+ If the CCSID of the message queue you want to watch is `65535`, Manzan will assume the source is encoded using the **TGTCCSID** of the Manzan handler.
 This will be the CCSID of your user profile at the time you installed it.
 For this reason, it is better to **specify a CCSID on your message queues**.

-2. Because supporting all CCSIDs on an OS that doesn't allow specifying TGTCCSID `1208` is inherently difficult, we have come up with a few workarounds.
-In most cases, everything should run smoothly, but you may run into issues in the following unlikely scenario where **all** of the below are true:
-   - The CCSID of the data source is different from your JOB CCSID at install time.
-   - The JSON escape characters (characters which must be escaped in JSON, e.g., `"` and `\`) in the data source CCSID point to different hex values than those in the JOB CCSID.
-   - The data being retrieved contains characters which map to JSON escape code points in the TGTCCSID of the handler program.

-If this happens, Manzan may accidentally insert what it thinks is an escape character.
-If you run into this issue, it is recommended to:

-- Change the CCSID of your user profile to match the data source CCSID.
-- Rebuild Manzan.
-- You can change your user profile CCSID back afterwards.

 ## Install from GitHub